Call for Nominations

 - Print must be in black ink and of letter quality.

-- Condensed fonts, and applications completed strictly in italics, will not be accepted.
+- Condensed fonts, and nominations completed strictly in italics, will not be accepted.

 - Text must be single-spaced, with no more than six lines per inch.